Consistent Zero-Shot Imitation with Contrastive Goal Inference: Experiments

 \section{Experiments}

 Our method contains components for self-supervised RL pretraining, automatic goal sampling, and goal inference.
 We ablate each in turn, and show that CIRL (CRL Pre-training + GoalKDE Exploration + Mean Field Goal Inference Model) can learn good representations for imitation across several environments.
 We use the JaxGCRL and Unsupervised Reinforcement Learning Benchmark (URLB) environments \citep{jaxgcrl, urlb}.
-Details on these environments are in Appendix \ref{envs}.
+Details are provided in Appendix \ref{envs}.

 For our evaluation, we train an expert policy using CRL under oracle goal sampling.
 Using this policy, we sample 2000 goals from the oracle test distribution of goals and unroll the CRL expert policy toward each goal.
 For each expert demonstration, we perform zero-shot IL across our ablation setup, reporting imitation score (the ratio between the cumulative return of the algorithm and the average cumulative reward of the expert) \citep{ICLR2024_370645ae}.
-We also further test non-goal-conditioned polices trained with URLB rewards to make an Ant run at a particular minimum forward velocity or jump to a target height, and demonstrate the capability of CIRL to imitate these policies with low regret.
+Unless otherwise noted, all methods were trained online.
+The only exceptions are FB (Offline) and goal-conditioned behavioral cloning (GCBC), which use the CRL expert policy data.
+FB (Offline) uses 2000 distinct trajectories of 1025 steps each sampled from the CRL expert policy.
+GCBC trains a goal-conditioned policy with the same number of update steps as the CRL expert.
+We also further evaluate using non-goal-conditioned policy demonstrations trained with URLB rewards on the Ant Forward, Ant Jump, and Ant Flip tasks and demonstrate the capability of CIRL to imitate these policies with low regret.